tilm/tkslurm/readme.txt

 No knowledge of memory/cpu/io consumption necessary.
 No knowledge of hardware ressources necessary.
 Running on a dedicated machine not necessary.
+Not stateful, all config files are evaluated once per cycle.
 Jobs are startet one by one with a user defined delay in order to smooth io requests and allows for checking the new cpu/mnemory/io load.